silver-deguz/Gesture_Recognition/README.md

         |----- converting to one-hot labels
         |----- plotting tools such as training accuracy and example image displays

-my_CNN.h5 -- trained network parameters/weights

-data_DEMO -- containes data for the demo
+data_DEMO -- folder containes data for the demo
         |
         |----- data_DEMO.npy = numpy file of test data (1,000 images)
         |----- labels_DEMO.npy = numpy file for test labels

+my_CNN.h5 -- trained network parameters/weights

+dataset.png -- image of dataset
 </pre>

 # DEMO
 The Gesture_Recognition_DEMO.ipynb notebook takes a test set 1,000 images and uses the network parameters trained and saved as 'my_CNN.h5' and classfies them.
+Make sure all files listed are in current working directory, and run demo notebook.